Atticus29/dataJitsu/specs.md

 - [ ] Set up tutorial mode
 - [ ] Make new user-status report behave in the ways it's supposed to since its move to a menu

+- [ ] If they are majority annotator, they cannot rate the annotation
+  - [x] get everything to work except getMainAnnotatorOfMatch
   - [ ] //TODO flesh out getMainAnnotatorOfMatch
 - [ ] Tracks who deletes matches and annotations in user node
 - [ ] Iron out paidStatus vs. things like canViewAllMatches and somehow manage them easily
   - [ ] Paying attention to the annotatedEnoughOverride and how this is affected